 Going to your first job interview as a college student can be intimidating.
 However, coming across as a professional adult is possible with just a bit of practice.
-The more you practice, the more comfortable you’ll feel, so take these 7 tips into account for every interview you have.
+The more you practice, the more comfortable you’ll feel, so take these 7 job interview tips into account.

 1. Dress to impress